erp12/pyshgp/README.md

 	gp.evolution(odd_error_func, odd_params)
 ```

-More demonstrations of this coming soon.
+More demonstrations of this can be found on [Pysh's ReadTheDocs page](http://pysh2.readthedocs.io/en/latest/index.html).

 ## Current State of Pysh2